TheRealUjjwal/Movie_Recommendation_System/README.md

 ![cosine](https://user-images.githubusercontent.com/57566639/103796867-c1eb1b00-506d-11eb-8fb4-20e061d8b27d.jpg)

 This is a hollywood movie recommender system built with Python.
-We have used IMDB 5000 Movie Dataset to built this.
+Used IMDB 5000 Movie Dataset to built this.
 Link to dataset :- https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset

-We also used Flask web framework in built in Python to put in on web.
+I have also used Flask web framework in built in Python to put in on web.

 # Files Brief
 *In the preprocessing.ipynb file the Data Preprocessing part has been done.